H.R. 1319: Modern Worker Empowerment Act

 Workers near the employee-contractor line

-If your status is disputed after enactment, the new test would decide whether you count as an employee under federal wage and labor law.
+If your classification gets disputed after enactment, the new test decides whether you count as an employee under federal wage and labor law.

-Agencies, judges, and companies would all need to apply the same new standard as soon as the law takes effect, including the bill's instruction to disregard four listed factors.
+Agencies, judges, and companies would all have to apply the new standard immediately on enactment, including the bar on the four factors.

 Share this story